CompAndSave/hugo-decap-cas/content/posts/how-to-disable-auto-hp-printer-firmware-updates-hp-63-65.md

 [![Printer Information Page](/blog/images/screenshot-2024-07-13-at-12.38.37 am.png "Printer Information Page")](/blog/images/screenshot-2024-07-13-at-12.38.37 am.png)

-## For Printers without Touchscreen Control Panel
+### B. For Printers Without Touchscreen Control Panel

-You can disable the auto update from your printer homepage via web browser.
-To do so, you would need to print out your “Printer's Status Report” first to obtain the IP address.
+You can disable the auto HP printer firmware update from your printer homepage via a web browser.
+To do so, you must print out your **“Printer’s Status Report”** first to obtain the IP address.

-1. Make sure your printer is connected to the network by pressing "Wi-Fi" and "Wi-Fi Direct" buttons on your printer control panel.
-For printers without the "Wi-Fi Direct" button, you may press on the "Wi-Fi" button only.
+**Step 1:** Make sure your printer is connected to the network by pressing the **“Wi-Fi”** and **“Wi-Fi Direct”** buttons on your printer control panel.
+You may press the “Wi-Fi Direct” button only for printers without the “Wi-Fi” button.

 [![Wi-Fi buttons](/blog/images/screenshot-2024-07-01-at-11.52.58 pm.png "Wi-Fi buttons")](/blog/images/screenshot-2024-07-01-at-11.52.58 pm.png)